Top 10 Most Dangerous Weather Events Ever Recorded

 Four million people.
 That number still does not quite register, does it?
 The 1931 floods along the Yangtze and Huai rivers remain the deadliest weather disaster ever documented.
 An area roughly the size of England went underwater between June and August.

-The setup was almost theatrical in its cruelty.
-Three years of drought had baked the earth hard.
+The setup was cruel beyond measure.
+Three years of drought have baked the earth hard.
 Then came a brutal winter that piled snow and ice in the mountains.
 When spring arrived in 1931, all that frozen water came down at once, meeting heavy rains in the middle course of the Yangtze.
 River levels climbed three feet higher than any previous record.

 But here is what makes the death toll so staggering: most people did not drown.
 They starved.
 The immediate flood killed about 150,000 people, less than a quarter of total deaths in the first hundred days.
 Everything else was the aftermath.
 Crops destroyed.
 Infrastructure gone.
 Then cholera arrived in 1932, killing another 32,000 people officially, though the real number was likely higher.

-The Chinese government scrambled to respond, establishing the National Flood Relief Commission in late August.
+The Chinese government responded quickly, establishing the National Flood Relief Commission in late August.
 What else could they do?
-The scale was beyond anything they had systems in place to handle.
+The scale exceeded anything their systems were designed to handle, and the response marked only the beginning of a much greater effort.

 This disaster reveals something uncomfortable: death tolls measure infrastructure and social resilience as much as they measure storms.
-The same flood today would kill far fewer people, not because the water would be less deep, but because modern China has better dikes, better roads, better communication, better options.
+The same flood today would kill far fewer people, not because the water would be shallower, but because modern China has better dikes, roads, communication, and options.

 2. The 1887 Yellow River Flood